Only Documented Underground Railroad Station In Brattleboro

 Charles C. Frost on Flat Street.

 While workmen were tearing down an old shed east of the Wilson blacksmith shop on Flat street a few days ago for F. A. Larraw, the owner, they found on one of the beams a letter addressed to Charles C. Frost, who many years ago kept a shoe shop there and was one of the well-known citizens of the town.

 The letter was written by Asher Peabody of Monson, Mass., and was dated July, 1859.
 It was in regard to a case of Calcutta boots which were sent to Mr. Frost.
+Enclosed in the envelope were two 10-cent pieces, each dated 1827.
+The design of 10-cent pieces in those days was much different from that of today.
 It is presumed that the letter and coins were laid on the beam not long after the letter was received and that it had lain undisturbed all the years since.

 Charles Frost "the learned shoemaker", was well-known for his botanizing explorations, discoveries, and expeditions, who guided Henry David Thoreau through this region during September 1856.
 His personal collection, the Frost Herbarium, was donated to the University of Vermont in 1902.
 Runaway slaves doubtless marvelled at this picturesque collection while passing through.
 It would be entirely in keeping with Frost's inquisitive nature, for him to question the fugitives concerning the vegetable productions at Southron climes.